National Research Centres

 The Centre for Metabolic Health Research supports collaborations among academics to improve health and wellbeing.

-We offer personalised nutritional advice and assessments, group programmes and nutrition education talks.
+We offer personalised nutritional advice and assessments and nutrition education talks.

 Advancing and applying scientific knowledge about sleep and waking function.

 We research conditions where vitamin D deficiency is potentially damaging to short-term and long-term health.

 Bringing together experts in mathematics education to work on a common theme: the place of mathematics education and its transformative potential.